Allegheny-CountyStats/ALCO-Geocoder/README.md

 # ALCO Geocoder

-Geocoder functions using Allgheny County's GIS Esri API for use in Python and R. Note that the address column should be as complete as possible ie: `436 Grant Street, Pittsburgh PA, 15219`.
-Geocodes addresses by the highest scored coordinates.
+Geocoder functions using Allgheny County's GIS Esri API for use in Python and R. Note that the address column should be as complete as possible ie: `436 Grant Street, Pittsburgh PA, 15219` but should not include Apartment/Unit names/numbers.
+Geocoded addresses are the highest scored coordinates.

 _Warning: For geocodes in the tens of thousands users are asked to wait until non-business hours to avoid crashing the server._